HIV and Opportunistic Infections, Coinfections, and Conditions

 This fact sheet is based on information from the following sources:

-- From CDC, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America: Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents: Introduction and Appendix A. Recommendations to Help HIV-infected Patients Avoid Exposure to, or Infection from, Opportunistic Pathogens
+- From CDC, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America: Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV: Introduction

 - Call 1-800-448-0440